 Oregon Medical Board actions protect the safety and wellness of our citizens.
-As always – and now during a global pandemic – the Oregon Medical Board stands to protect Oregonians, particularly patients who are vulnerable or who have a limited choice in their providers.
+As always, the Oregon Medical Board stands to protect Oregonians, particularly patients who are vulnerable or who have a limited choice in their providers.
 We seek to uphold the basic safety and wellness of every Oregonian through licensing and medical regulation.
 We also look for opportunities to improve access to quality care.

 Every day, more than 20,000 licensed medical, osteopathic, and podiatric doctors, physician assistants, and acupuncturists work diligently with the skill and professionalism to keep us all safe and well.
 These many thousands of health care providers deliver a broad and diverse array of practice options to Oregonians.